chandupathapati/dictionary/README.md

 # Dictionary Console Application

-Dictionary Console Application, a console application to store Multi-Value attributes i.e., mapping each key to a collection of values
+The Multi-Value Dictionary app is a console application that stores a multivalue dictionary in memory.
+All keys and values are strings and support following commands as mentioned below. keys and their Values stored in this dictionary are case sensitive.

 # Documentation
 List of available operations that can be performed in the console